solomonvimal/pyras/README.rst

 Description
 -----------

+A Python suite for working with river models.
+Offers an abstraction layer for the definition of river models and tools to call controller of different models.

+Models supported:

-A Python Wrapper for the for the COM interface of the HEC-RAS controller.
+* **HEC-RAS**: Wrapper for the COM interface of the HEC-RAS controller.
-This package only runs on windows.
+(windows only)

+* **HEC-RAS API**: High level parser API of HEC-RAS input files.
+(Cross platform)

 Requirements
 ------------